-The Evangelical Lutheran Church of Finland's position with regard to the state has evolved.
-Until 1870, it was a state church.
-The state was bound to uphold the Lutheran confession, and it exerted a decisive influence on church-related matters.
-Finland's first freedom of religion legislation was enacted in 1922.
-Now, the ELCF may be considered a folk church.
+The Evangelical Lutheran Church of Finland’s position on the Finnish state has evolved over the years.
+Until 1870, the ELCF was a state church: the state was bound to uphold the Lutheran confession, and it exerted a decisive influence on church-related matters.
+Finland’s first freedom of religion legislation was enacted in 1922, and the ELCF may now be considered a “folk church”.

-The public legal status of the church requires the principle of transparency and disclosure at all levels.
+The public legal status of the ELCF requires the principle of transparency and disclosure at all levels.
 This principle covers the conduct of business, open documentation and transparency in employee relations and communications.